open-education-api/specification/docs/community/README.md

 Community members participate actively in the project and are encouraged to:

 * share education data so that it can be implemented in the Open Education API.
 * ask questions.
 * propose potential modifications to the specification.
 * provide feedback.
-* Contribute towards an active Community site.
+* contribute towards an active Community site.

 This enables for fast, efficient development of education apps, which benefits the members of the Community as well as their end-users.